Additional Funding Sources

 There is an abundance of government and private financial support available to non-profit organisations.
 Some are of a general nature and others are quite project specific.

-Training Funding Quick Reference Guide from the Training Policy Committee for the Yukon First Nations Funding Forum on February 14, 2017.
+Yukon First Nation Training and Capacity Building Funding Quick Reference Guide from the Training Policy Committee for the Yukon First Nations Funding Forum on February 14, 2017.

 The Community Development Fund (CDF) – Provides funding for projects, events and initiatives that provide long-term, sustainable economic and social benefits to Yukon communities.
 There are three funding tiers with seven application deadlines each year.
 Eligible projects and events must

 - Create economic benefits such as generating local spending, creating employment opportunities, or building required infrastructure;

 - Bring new money into Yukon from outside sources;

 - Create social benefits such as strengthening social and community networks, building partnerships, facilitating community involvement;

 - Have measurable social, cultural and economic benefits for Yukon residents and communities.